zoefapp/zoefapp-website/src/content/blog/2023-03/hello.en.md

   - law
 translationCode: 2023-03/hello
 ---
-# Train passengers are leaving at least 19 million euros on the table

 It seems common scene: train passengers complaining about delays, while trains appear to be running less and less on time.
 A recent article even suggests that train passengers are leaving as much as 20 million euros in compensation unclaimed.
 But what's the reality?
 And what does this mean for you?